CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/object/person.md

 # Person object

 A person represents a 'real world' person.
-Because Magento doesn't have such concept itself, the person object is comprised of various other objects (customer, order, quote, guest, subscriber).
+Magento itself doesn't have such concept and is thus unique in Copernica.
+The person object is comprised of various other objects (customer, order, quote, guest, subscriber).

 Copernica uses the the email address stored in these objects to build a rich profile about a customer, which is stored in and accessible via the person object.